-If you’re looking for assisted living for an older adult with Alzheimer’s disease, dementia, or other cognitive impairment, a memory care community is a good option.
+If you’re looking for assisted living for an older adult with Alzheimer’s disease, dementia, or another cognitive impairment, a memory care community is an excellent option.

 Memory care communities have environments that are secured against wandering and specially designed to be calming and easy to navigate.